jonathanmajh/iko_mro_items/README.md

 Auto updating using Nuts
 https://github.com/GitbookIO/nuts

-## To edit:
+## To edit
 ### Editing CSS:
 When linking css to an html file, use style.css as the only stylesheet.
-To add or edit css, edit the "style.scss" file, then compile your changes onto "style.css" This can be done using an extension such as "Live Sass Compiler" on VScode
+To add or edit css, edit the "style.scss" file, then compile your changes onto "style.css" This can be done using an extension such as "Live Sass Compiler" on VScode.
 ### Live editing:
-Use ```npm start``` to open the application.
-Once you make any changes, hit ```ctrl+r``` to refresh the page.
-To restart the app, use ```rs``` while the app is still running.
-Opening the html file in a browser will prevent the JS from loading
+Use ```npm start``` to open the application (make sure you've installed all dependencies using ```npm install``` at least once).
+Once you make any changes, hit ```ctrl+r``` in the app to refresh the page.
+To restart the app, enter ```rs``` in the terminal.
+Opening the html file in a browser directly will prevent the JS from loading.